Hidden Markov Models

 We repeat the process above for all possible initial states,

-which gives us another factor of in the time-complexity.
+which gives us another factor of

 This is due to having to perform the (possibly, see below)